Logiqx/gps-details/docs/chipsets/broadcom/README.md

 The [BCM47531](https://www.broadcom.com/products/wireless/gnss-gps-socs/bcm47531) is also listed which is an L1 multi-constellation chipset, announced in Dec 2013.

 In addition to the four chipsets already mentioned, various other GNSS chipsets / families have been released over the years.
+Broadcom GNSS chipsets have been used by Apple, Samsung, Google, and Xiaomi as well as numerous budget watch brands.

-Since mid-2020, Synaptics have been producing chipsets such as the SYN4778, after [acquiring certain assets](https://www.globenewswire.com/news-release/2020/07/07/2058930/0/en/Synaptics-to-Acquire-Rights-to-Broadcom-s-Wireless-IoT-Connectivity-Business.html) from Broadcom.
+Since mid-2020, Synaptics have also been producing chipsets such as the SYN4778, after [acquiring certain assets](https://www.globenewswire.com/news-release/2020/07/07/2058930/0/en/Synaptics-to-Acquire-Rights-to-Broadcom-s-Wireless-IoT-Connectivity-Business.html) from Broadcom.
+The SYN4778 (aka BCM4778) has since been identified in recent Garmin watches, starting with the fēnix 8.

 This document will list Broadcom's various families of GNSS chipset in reverse-chronological order.